 Consultations for Graduate Students

-If you are a UC Berkeley graduate student and would like to request a consultation, please fill out the consultation request form.
+If you are a UC Berkeley graduate student and would like to request a teaching consultation, please fill out the consultation request form.

 We offer classroom observations by trained GSI Center teaching consultants.
-Our usual procedure is for one of our consultants to meet with the GSI a few days or the day before the observation.
+Our usual procedure is for one of our consultants to meet with the GSI a few days before the observation.
 The purpose of this first meeting is to get to know the GSI a bit and discuss his or her lesson plan for the session as well as any specific issues the GSI would like feedback on.
 The consultant then comes to the GSI’s section to observe, and to record the section on video if the GSI requests it.
 The GSI and consultant meet again a few days afterward to discuss how the session went and to identify any areas of teaching the GSI would like to work on in further developing his or her skills.
-If the class has been recorded, the GSI and teaching consultant each review the video before meeting again to watch the recording together and discuss strategies for improvement.
+If the class has been recorded, the GSI and teaching consultant each review the video before meeting again to discuss strategies for improvement.